Skip to main content

 Description

-0 Temp Short Selected temperature sensor is short-circuited (Not applicable to Thermocouple)
+0 Temperature sensor short Selected temperature sensor is short-circuited (Not applicable to Thermocouple)

-1 Temp Open Selected temperature sensor is open circuit
+1 Temperature sensor open Selected temperature sensor is open circuit

-2 Temp Over Selected temperature sensor is reporting temperature > 190 °C and power has been removed from the motor to protect the windings
+2 Motor over temperature Selected temperature sensor is reporting temperature > 190 °C and power has been removed from the motor to protect the windings

 Status flags (SFLAGS)